Horwich Community Centre

 Decorative scheme that really brightens up the town centre.
 Don't miss the lighting of the Civic Christmas Tree and carol service that takes place at the roundabout near the Crown Hotel at 6 pm on the first Friday in December.

 Sponsorship & Grants

-The Town Council is the major sponsor of Horwich Festival of Racing, Horwich Carnival and Horwich Heritage, as well as providing small grants to a wide variety of voluntary, community, supporting and sporting organisations twice each year.
+The Town Council is the major sponsor of Horwich Festival of Racing, Horwich Carnival & Horwich Heritage, as well as providing small grants to a wide variety of voluntary, community, supporting & sporting organisations twice each year.
 There are also special grants available for schemes to benefit 0 to 25 year olds, as well as help available to pay for accommodation at Horwich Community Centre.